 Community Policing is an ongoing endeavor in the CRA.
-Special details to combat homeless and pan handling issues, traffic issues like speeding on S. Washington Avenue and S. Hopkins Avenue, burglaries, prostitution solicitation issues, etc. will be needed to continue to make the CRA a safe place to live, work, invest, and play.
-The use of cameras being installed in three (3) strategic areas of the CRA as a pilot project will help the Police Department in solving traffic incidents and crimes, and thus reducing criminal activities.
+Special details to combat homeless and panhandling issues, traffic issues like speeding on S. Washington Avenue and S. Hopkins Avenue, burglaries, prostitution solicitation issues, etc. will be needed to continue to make the CRA a safe place to live, work, visit, invest, and play.
+The use of cameras being installed in three (3) strategic areas of the CRA as a pilot project will help the Police Department in solving traffic incidents and crimes, and thus help in reducing criminal activities.
+The Police Department has also used mail-outs and banner signs to promote various crime prevention campaigns such as "Lock It or Loose It" and variable message board signs to promote traffic safety in the redevelopment district.